Recras/recras-wordpress-plugin/readme.md

 All data from your Recras is cached for up to 24 hours.
 If you make important changes, such as increasing the price of a product, you can clear the cache to reflect those changes on your site immediately.

 ## Google Analytics integration
-You can enable basic Google Analytics integration by checking "Enable Google Analytics integration?" on the Recras Settings page.
+You can enable basic Google Analytics integration for the booking of packages and voucher sales by checking "Enable Google Analytics integration?" on the Recras Settings page.
 This will only work if there is a global `ga` JavaScript object.
 This should almost always be the case, but if you find out it doesn't work, please contact us!

 ## Installation